 Remember that ATM fees in the Galapagos may be slightly higher due to their remote location.

-ATMs and credit card usage for foreigners in Ecuador are relatively accessible and convenient, with some fees to consider.
+ATMs in Ecuador and credit card usage for foreigners is relatively accessible and convenient, with some fees to consider.
 Being mindful of safety measures, finding ATMs in major cities and tourist destinations, and understanding your home bank’s fee structure will ensure a smooth financial experience during your visit.
 Whether you’re exploring the vibrant cities of Ecuador or marveling at the unique wildlife in the Galapagos Islands, having access to money is essential for a memorable trip.

 We are delighted to clear up any doubts you may have.